-- Structure and Requirements - Overview of the three subject topics Innovation, Creativity and Knowledge INNOVATION (SESSIONS 2-4) - Forms of innovation, overview of determinants for innovation, - Drivers for innovation the dynamics of technological change, - Innovation management frameworks, the new product and service development process, brining innovation to the market, - Modes and types of innovation co-development: Open Innovation, - Ten Types of Innovation.
+- What is innovation and where does it happen?
+Definitions, Terminology, Types and Forms of Innovation, - Determinants of Creativity and Innovation, - Insights from Innovation Leaders.
+Open Innovation, - Drivers for innovation, - Innovation management frameworks, the new product and service development process, brining innovation to the market, - Opportunities for Innovation: Ten Types of Innovation.